najamelan/ws_stream_wasm/examples/chat_client/README.md

 ## TODO
-- show connect screen with nick and address and make it so that the server does not send an announcement with ip
+- disconnect button
-- reread all code an cleanup
+- reread all code and cleanup
 - document as example
 - gui
 - blog post?